 3.1.
-Board is Equal Opportunity Employer: The Utah State Board of Regents is an equal opportunity employer.
+Board is Equal Opportunity Employer: The Board of Higher Education is an equal opportunity employer.
 Board action to employ presidents shall be based upon selection only after extensive, national advertising of vacancies, screening of applicants, and searching for applicants without regard to race, ethnicity, color, sex, marital status, disability, national origin, veteran’s status, or religious persuasion.

 3.3.
-Chair Appoints Search Committee: The Board shall establish a search committee that includes representatives of faculty, staff, students, the institution of higher education board of trustees, alumni, the outgoing institution of higher education president’s executive council or cabinet, and the board.
-The search committee shall be co-chaired by a member of the Regents and the chair of the institution’s board of trustees.
-The search committee will include an equal number of regents and trustees with no more than four of each body.
-The chair shall select the other members of the search committee with particular emphasis on ensuring that all institution and community are well-represented.
+Chair Appoints Search Committee: The Board shall establish a search committee that includes representatives of faculty, staff, students, the institution of higher education board of trustees, alumni, the outgoing institution of higher education president’s executive council or cabinet, and the Board.
+The search committee shall be co-chaired by a member of the Board members and the chair of the institution’s board of trustees.
+The search committee will include an equal number of Board members and trustees with no more than four of each body.
+The chair shall select the other members of the search committee with particular emphasis on ensuring that all institutions and the community are well-represented.
 The Commissioner and staff shall support and manage the search process.